 For all these reasons, International School’s students finish their education with all the skills we have discussed, and become fully prepared to face the adult world.
 The modern concept of education implemented here implies the integration of knowledge and skills into a holistic approach to students’ intellectual development.

-Besides specialised knowledge, which International School imparts throughout its four-year education programmes for the purpose of preparing students for university, students develop all of the 21st century skills, which prepare them for life itself and make them the students of the 21st century.
+In addition to professional knowledge, International School students develop all 21st-century skills that prepare them for life and make them true students of the 21st century.